 Though the progress I made with my gym efforts in my first ~7 years is kind of laughable when I look back on it, the struggles of the past are what makes us who we are.
 I have no regrets.
 I just don’t want you to repeat my mistakes, which I feel were:

 - Naturally skinny but I didn’t eat enough.
-I was scared of fat gain and wanted my non-existant abs to come out.
+I was scared of fat gain and wanted my non-existent abs to come out.

 - Ignoring calorie requirements and macro setting.